 We want an eternal home to reside in, but we’re given this world.

-And it’s made worse when good people in our lives try to help us remove the beauty of The Wandering.
-Friends, family members, coworkers, even pastors unwittingly try to do something that’s not in their power to accomplish.
+And it’s only made worse when good people in our lives try to help us remove the beauty of The Wandering.
+Friends, family members, coworkers, even churches unwittingly try to accomplish something that’s not in their power to accomplish.
 They try to remove the reality of wandering by offering us lessor options with impossible promises.
 But when this tragically happens, the embrace of wandering isn’t the only thing that’s removed from our lives.

 So in this world that’s no longer a garden called Eden…In this world where all creation still groans for redemption and shalom…

-Should we finally and fully give ourselves complete permission to embrace The Wandering, simply because the wonder of life is discovered most fully in the wandering of life?
+Should we finally and fully give ourselves complete permission to embrace The Wandering, simply because faith is most fully discovered there?

 Because truly, friends…none of us are home yet.